ankushdhojkarki/ankushdhojkarki/README.md

 ---

 ## 📘 My Learning Journey
-I began learning Python with the goal of building a future in tech, even though I had no programming background.
+I began learning Python with the goal of building a future in tech.
 Over time, I’ve completed a Python bootcamp on Udemy and followed tutorials from creators like *Code With Harry*.
 During my internship, I worked with system administration tools like Endpoint Central and Active Directory.
 Right now, I'm exploring Git and GitHub while practicing consistently, building small projects, and learning how real-world tools and code work together.

 ---